 Have you ever wondered what it would be like to experience the sights, sounds, and tastes of a truly fascinating place?
-Why not consider joining your Augustana friends in the People's Republic of China?
 The Augustana Band will make its fifth concert/study tour in this magical land.
-YOU can be a part of the Augustana Alumni and Friend group who travels alongside, but in a tour especially created just for you!
+YOU can be a part of the fun and have a life-changing experience!

 - Travel options